wesleywerner/loveslime/tutorial/tutorial.md

         t.window.height = 96
     end

 That gets you up and running.
-The main calls are `slime.update` and `slime.draw`, while the auxillary `slime.debugdraw` call is recommended while creating your game - It prints a useful overlay detailing events and borders around stage elements.
+The main calls are `slime:update` and `slime:draw`, while the auxillary `slime:debugdraw` call is recommended while creating your game - It prints a useful overlay detailing events and borders around stage elements.

 ## Drawing bigger

-Notice our window width and height?
 Our pixel art is small and we will tell L&Ouml;VE to scale it up for us when drawing to the screen.
 By setting the `setDefaultFilter` to "nearest", the scaled pixels won't alias and blur into each other.

 Let us scale our drawing up 4 times.
 We use a global `scale` for convenient re-use: